I got to know about Jibhi Tirthan Valley from social media. A lot of beautiful Jibhi pictures made me pack my bags.

 Delhi to Jibhi Bus

 You can reach Jibhi Valley by taking an overnight bus from Delhi till Aut.
 From Aut you can take a shared taxi or HRTC local bus till Jibhi.

 - Delhi ➡️ Aut (474km) ➡️ Jibhi (32km)

 At night, We had boarded the bus from Delhi till Aut.
 The bus had dropped just before the tunnel.
-The Aut tunnel is one of the longest tunnels of India about 2.8km long built on Chandigarh Manali national highway.
+The Aut tunnel is one of the longest tunnels in India about 2.8km long built on Chandigarh Manali national highway.